-X-ray crystallography is currently the most powerful technique to determine atomic resolution structures from small, inorganic molecules to large, multi-subunit macromolecular complexes.
+X-ray crystallography is a powerful technique to determine atomic resolution structures from small, inorganic molecules to large, multi-subunit macromolecular assemblies.
 This course covers both theory and practical applications starting with crystallization, crystal systems, and data processing to finding a structure solution, model building, and structure refinement/validation.
 The course will prepare students with diverse scientific backgrounds to expand their research to protein crystallography as an analytical tool to probe the structure-function relationship of proteins and enzymes at the atomic level.

-Credits: 3 Term: 4 Counts for 30 hr. requirement: Y Director: Dr. Francis T.F.
+Credits: 3 Term: 4 (not taught in AY17) Counts for 30 hr. requirement: Y Director: Dr. Francis T.F.
 Tsai